 All University of New Haven vendors, contractors, and third-party housing partners will be required to have a COVID-19 plan in place for their respective departments.
 All parties will be required to display proper credentialing on campus at all times and will adhere to the University COVID-19 policies, including University-approved face coverings when vaccination status is not known.

-The Offices of Undergraduate and Graduate Admissions will continue to host daily Information Sessions and Campus Tours, Open Houses, Campus Interviews, Group Information Sessions, Drive-Thru Campus Tours, Virtual Information Sessions, Virtual Admissions-related events, and physically distanced walking tours throughout the Fall 2021 and Spring 2022 semesters, in order to remain in compliance with the State of Connecticut COVID-19 guidelines.
+The Offices of Undergraduate and Graduate Admissions will continue to host daily Information Sessions and Campus Tours, Open Houses, Accepted Students Days, Campus Interviews, Group Information Sessions, Drive-Thru Campus Tours, Virtual Information Sessions, Virtual Admissions-related events, and physically distanced walking tours throughout the Spring 2022 semester, in order to remain in compliance with the State of Connecticut COVID-19 guidelines.
 All campus visits will be scheduled through the University website in conjunction with the Office of Undergraduate and Graduate Admissions.